spokestack/spokestack.io/content/docs/iOS/getting-started.md

 In order for your app to accept voice input via Spokestack, it needs three things:

-1. the proper iOS permissions
+1. The proper iOS permissions
 2. An active `AVAudioSession`
-3. an instance of Spokestack's `SpeechPipeline`
+3. An instance of Spokestack's `SpeechPipeline`
-4. a delegate to receive system events and user input from `SpeechPipeline`
+4. Delegates to receive system events from `SpeechPipeline`

 ### 1. Permissions